MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 ----------------------------
 ```

 To make the code more robust we'll need to track also ancestors.
-Otherwise we may have calls with equal index and direct callers but they are actually different because they have different callers of callers...
-So.. we need to create a simple _blockchain_ where each call has a hash of the previous call (yeah, another buzzword for SEO..)
+Otherwise we may have calls with equal index and direct callers but different callers of callers...
+So we need to create a simple _blockchain_ where each call has a hash of the previous call (yeah, another buzzword for SEO..)

 However Nemesis for all Javascript and Rust Hooks are loops.
 Different calls in loops may have equal both index and location.
 It means we need another factor to correctly distinguish calls - `keys`.
 Unfortunately they need to be provided by developer because they depend on application data.